 I have always believed in, the philosophy that says bad em difficult times are things make us stronger and that has always been my belief. … we went through it, we come out of it stronger.
 (Participant 009)

-The statements above are indicative of the mental changes that have been influenced in West African EVD survivors living in Victoria-Australia.
-Examples of these changes include being scared forever, belief in divine interventions during difficult moments, experiencing flashbacks and nightmares.
+The statements above are indicative of the mental changes that have been influenced by West African EVD survivors living in Victoria-Australia.
+Examples of these changes include being scared forever, believing in divine interventions during difficult moments, and experiencing flashbacks and nightmares.

 Discussion